JacquesGouws/php_csv_reader/README.md

 // Require the composer autoloader require 'vendor/autoload.php'

-// require the csv reader wrapper class require 'php_csv_reader';
+// Require the csv reader wrapper class require 'php_csv_reader';

 // Create a new Reader instance with user defined options.
 $reader = new CsvReader([
- 'file'        => 'path/to/file.csv',
+ 'file' => 'path/to/file.csv'
- 'headerOffset => 0
- 'emptyRecords => true,
 ]);

 // Extract the records into an array